prometheus/prometheus/docs/querying/functions.md

 this does not actually return the current time, but the time at which the expression is to be evaluated.

+## `timestamp()`

+`timestamp(v instant-vector)` returns the timestamp of each of the samples of the given vector as the number of seconds since January 1, 1970 UTC.

+*This function was added in Prometheus 2.0*

 ## `vector()`

 `vector(s scalar)` returns the scalar `s` as a vector with no labels.